insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

 If this is a private repository, see https://golang.org/doc/faq#git_https for additional information.
 ```

-> If you intend to publish your code as a library into Git remote repository, you can push the template code and use it.
-> Here I investigate how to generate code *without a remote repository, i.e. with a local module*.

-What I figured out is that we can use another URL for our local Go package, other than well-known remote repository such as `github.com`, then Go binaries do not try to call `git` command.
+What I figured out is that we can use another URL for our local Go modules, other than well-known remote repository, then Go binaries do not try to call `git` command.
+I use `insujang.github.io` as a URL for my Go modules.

 Manually create a Go package tree structure in `$GOPATH` as follows [^9].
 In order to make your CRD be used by others, files are in `/pkg`, `/internal` otherwise..